System Design Space

 Recovery was not enough

-There was no backup for the required point in time, and CDC-based metadata recovery was too slow for business consumers.
+There was no backup for the required point in time.
+The fallback path, CDC-based metadata recovery, technically worked but ran too slow: business consumers waited for data that never showed up.

 Stage 3